Chart Color Schemes

 Hazelwood Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Hazelwood Park's health outcomes data shows excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Hazelwood Park's health outcomes data shows exceptional results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.
-Approximately 72% of Hazelwood Park's total population (1,392 people) has private health cover, compared to 52.7% in Greater Adelaide and the national average of 55.7%.
+Approximately 72% of Hazelwood Park's total population (1,380 people) have private health cover, which is higher than Greater Adelaide's 52.7%.

-The most prevalent medical conditions are arthritis (affecting 7.7% of residents) and asthma (5.9%).
-A total of 74.3% of Hazelwood Park's residents declare themselves completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
-Working-age residents have low chronic condition prevalence.
-The area has 21.6% of residents aged 65 and over (419 people), higher than the 19.3% in Greater Adelaide.
-Health outcomes among seniors are particularly strong, broadly in line with national rankings for the general population.
+Nationally, the average is 55.7%.
+The most prevalent medical conditions are arthritis and asthma, affecting 7.7% and 5.9% of residents respectively.
+Notably, 74.3% of Hazelwood Park residents declare themselves completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
+Working-age residents display low chronic condition prevalence.
+The area has 21.8% of residents aged 65 and over (419 people), higher than Greater Adelaide's 19.2%.
+Health outcomes among seniors align with national rankings, broadly in line with the general population.

 Frequently Asked Questions - Health